Otter-Bots/api/readme.md

 # API
 The API for Otter Bots, found at [api.otterbots.xyz](https://api.otterbots.xyz).
-This powers the Otter Bots Networks and connected projects.
+This powers the Otter Bots Network and connected projects.

 ## How to run it: